MikeWise2718/CampSim/readme.md

 -	change cameras, etc.
 -	Changing the base scenario would actually be one of these too.
 Some of these will require changes to the scene that affect the way it is initialized, so we might need to redo some or even all of the initialization.

 Models can be modified in a `ModelMutate` phase
 We distinguish between five classes.

-These four are centrally managed:
+All of these are rooted in update, but the first four are queued and combined, and the last one (object modification) is just immediately executed

+The first four are centrally managed - i.e. queued up and executed.
+A higher level refresh is a superset of the lower ones:
--	`Total Refresh` – those that require the entire scene to be initialized.
+  -	`Total Refresh` – those that require the entire scene to be read in again and re-initialized.
+      - Obviously this takes the longest

   -	`Object Refresh` – No data is reread in, however all the graphics objects are destroyed and then reinitialized
+      - This should be considerably faster

--	`Subset Object Refresh` – TODO: subsets of objects are created and deleted
+  -	`Subset Object Refresh` – subsets of objects are created and deleted
+      - not actually implemented yet
+      - anticipate filters using name lists, name filters and maybe coordinate filters

   -	`Partial Object Refresh` – Individual game objects are deleted and recreated locally.
-This last one just happens on the fly as we change our model.
-For example moving an object along by having a model managee change its graphics managee position (gameobject.transform.position) does this.
+       - this just happens on the fly as we change our model - rooted from an update event.

   -	`Object modification` – attributes (Components) of game objects are modified.
 This might trigger Unity to do a lot of work, but it does not (should not?) affect our object hierarchy visibly.
+       - For example moving an object along by having a model managee change its graphics managee position (`gameobject.transform.position`) works this way.
        - Should I allow a model Mutate To do this directly?
+       - we should call all these routines "MutateModel maybe"

+## Individual Manager Notes

+### BuildingMan

+# Big ToDos
+- Eliminate coordinate fixed initialization - use LonLat everywhere
+  - Building positions
+  - Building rooms and corridors
+  - Extra points (in LinkCloud)

+- Restructure Buildings

+- Fix LinkCloud violation of model managee initialization in object refresh
+  - need a fragline variant that doesn't create objects, but just returns a linked list of fragmented lines
+  - need a fragline variant that then takes those lines and realizes them as game objects

+- Eliminate inter-module communication in ModelInitialization
+   - de-public as many variables as possible
+   - make accessor function for the ones left over so we can check for the model initialization state and flag warnings

+- Better debugging logger
+  - remote communication
+  - colors
+  - filterable attributes
+  - indenting- -